-In 2016, scientists at Massachusetts Institute of Technology (MIT) in Cambridge found that shining a flickering light into the eyes of mice could reduce the toxic buildup of amyloid and tau proteins that occur in the brain with Alzheimer's disease.
+In 2016, scientists at Massachusetts Institute of Technology (MIT) in Cambridge found that shining a

 Light therapy boosts a form of brain wave called gamma oscillation, which research suggests is impaired in people with Alzheimer's disease.